-By using the often unique position that they occupy in society, the media can provide checks and balances on Government and private sector involvement in corrupt practices.
-The media also offer an essential service in informing the public about the positive progress being made and giving support to those who take a stand in the fight against corruption.
+private sector involvement in corrupt practices.
+The media also offer an essential service in informing the public about the posi-Illegal dumping is often a result of public officials being paid off. tive progress being made and giving support to those who take